wagolemusa/React-Redux/README.md

-# This repo demonstrates how to get strated with Redux and Redux Tookkit
+# This repo demonstrates how to get strated with Redux and Redux Toolkit

 ## EC6 Javascript
 ### cd redux